Upsilon decay widths in magnetized asymmetric nuclear matter: in a field theoretical model for composite hadrons

 and

 where,

+is the wave function of $B(\bar B)$ with $R_B$ as the strength parameter of the harmonic oscillator wave function.
 The charged states $B^-$ ($B^+$) mesons at finite momenta are obtained by replacing the $d^\dagger (d)$ in the states for $B^0$ ($\bar {B^0}$) by $u^\dagger (u)$.
-In the above, $\lambda_1$ and $\lambda_2$ correspond to the fractions of the energy of the hadron carried by the constituent quark/antiquark.
-These are determined by assuming that the binding energy of the hadron shared by the quark/antquark is inversely proportional to the quark/antiquark mass \cite{spm782,amspmwg,amspm_upsilon}.
+In the above, $\lambda_1$ and $\lambda_2$ correspond to the fractions of the energy of the hadron carried by the constituent quark (antiquark).
+These are determined by assuming that the binding energy of the hadron shared by the quark (antquark) is inversely proportional to the quark (antiquark) mass \cite{spm782,amspmwg,amspm_upsilon}.

-The matrix element of the quark-antiquark pair creation part of the Dirac Hamiltonian density, between the initial and the final states, $M_{fi}$ is evaluated to calculate the partial decay width for the reaction $\Upsilon \rightarrow {\bar B}^0 ({\bf p})+{B^0}(-{\bf p})$.
+The matrix element of the quark-antiquark pair creation part of the Dirac Hamiltonian density, between the initial and the final states, $M_{fi}$ is evaluated to calculate the partial decay width for the reaction $\Upsilon (4S) \rightarrow {\bar B}^0 ({\bf p})+{B^0}(-{\bf p})$.
 The expression obtained for the partial decay width of the bottomonium state, $\Upsilon (4S)$ decaying at rest to $B^0{\bar {B^0}}$ pair, after averaging $|M_{fi}|^2$ over spin, is given as \cite{amspmwg},

 In the above, $p^0_{B^0}=\big(m_{B^0}^2+|{\bf p}|^2\big)^{{1}/{2}}$, $p^0_{\bar {B^0}}=\big(m_{\bar {B^0}}^2+|{\bf p}|^2\big)^{{1}/{2}}$, and, $|\bfs p|$ is the magnitude of the momentum of the outgoing $B^0 (\bar {B^0})$ mesons.
 The decay of $\Upsilon (4S)$ to $B^+ B^-$ proceeds through a $u \bar u$ pair creation and the decay width (\ref{gammaupslnb0b0b}) is modified to